Les Terrasses de la Chaudière complex: Renovating and modernizing

 Status of the project: phase 1 construction

 We are modernizing the interior of the complex following GCworkplace standards.
-The project is called the GCworkplace: A modern workplace for the new public service, and it will be done in phases over a 10-year period.
+The project is called the GCworkplace: A modern workplace for the new public service.
+It is scheduled to be completed in phases over a 10-year period.
 We will do this work in parallel with the other projects being carried out.

 The GCworkplace modernization program will give employees greater flexibility in where and how they work and is designed to enhance productivity.
 The new workplaces will have sustainable and energy-efficient features and meet accessibility standards.

-Phase 1 of the of the project will continue through 2023.
-In this phase, we will modernize approximately 33,294 square metres of office space and accommodate an estimated 2,460 full-time employees.
-The program will accommodate employees who have been temporarily displaced by construction with telework options.
+Phase 1 will be completed at 15/25 Eddy Street in the summer of 2024.
+Spaces at 10 Wellington Street will be ready as soon as the ERP is completed.
+In this phase, we will modernize approximately 32,200 square metres of office space and accommodate an estimated 2,460 full-time employees.
+The project will accommodate employees who have been temporarily displaced by construction with telework options.

-We have already renovated 3 areas at 15 and 25 Eddy.
+We have already renovated 3 areas at 15/25 Eddy.
 There is:

-- 5,613 square metres on the 6th floor for 473 workspaces assigned to a client department
+• 5,613 square metres on the 6th floor for 473 workspaces assigned to a single occupant

 Consultations